Rea8Gun/AnimationLoadingEffect/README.md

 # AnimationLoadingEffect
-Animation Loading Effect HTML and CSS
+Animation Loading Effect using HTML and CSS only